• Skip to primary navigation

 Is This The Same As Jamaican Rice Porridge Recipe?

 Almost.
-Unlike the Jamaican version, I don’t add any sugar when cooking rice.
+Unlike the Jamaican version, we don’t add any sugar when cooking rice.
 The sweetness from the jam on the top is just enough for me, but you can add some sugar or its substitutes if you are not planning to top it with something sweet.

 Can I Make This Recipe Vegan?